 Gov. Eric Holcomb on May 1 announced Indiana’s latest steps in the fight against COVID-19 — a 5-stage plan for reopening the state while continuing to slow the virus’ spread.

 “Back on Track Indiana” outlines how the state can safely open, including the steps businesses and individuals should take as they begin to resume different activities.
-Stage 3 concludes June 11.
-Stage 4 begins June 12.
-An overview of both stages can be found below.
+Stage 4.5, a holding pattern, is in effect at least until Sept.
+25.

 RELATED CONTENT: Full Back on Track Indiana plan